RetroPie/RetroPie-Docs/docs/Sega-CD.md

 #### lr-picodrive

 Launch a Sega CD game and go to the Retroarch menu (default mapping: `select + x`).
 Go to `Quick Menu -> Core Options` and set the two input devices to `6 button pad`.
 Then exit the Retroarch menu.
 Once you quit the game, the configuration will be saved within the `retroarch-core-options.cfg` file under `/opt/retropie/configs/all`.
 You do not need to edit this file.
-These core options will also take effect on any other system which you may use lr-picodrive for (eg. Sega 32X, Sega Megadrive).
+These core options will also take effect on any other system which you may use lr-picodrive for (eg. Sega 32X, Sega Mega Drive).

 #### lr-genesis-plus-gx